Bear Lake State Park

 • Golf - golf three seasons of the year in Bear Lake State Park.
 Spring, summer, and fall.
 The temperatures are heavenly.
 The courses are laid out on panoramic hillsides.
 And, of course, with breathtaking lake views always visible.

-• Hoseback riding – nearby Logan Canyon beckons.
+• Horseback riding – nearby Logan Canyon beckons.
 You can be riding through fantastic mountain scenery within minutes of Bear Lake.

 • Hiking – spring, summer, and fall provide spectacular hiking as temperatures are mild up here.
 Fall hikes during September and October offer amazing colors.

-• Cycling and mountain bike riding – there are numerous trails throughout the park suitable for mountain biking.
+• Cycling, mountain biking & electric bike riding – there are numerous trails throughout the park suitable for mountain biking.
 And several great cycling roads.

 • Bird watching/watching wildlife – you'll find The Bear Lake National Wildlife Refuge on the north shore of Bear Lake.
 With more than 18,050 acres of marsh, open water, and grasslands.
 Sandhill cranes, herons, snowy egret, white pelicans, Canada geese and a variety of waterfowl find refuge here.
 And it’s one of the largest white-faced ibis producing areas in the western U.S. Keep your eyes open for deer and moose.
 They’re everywhere up here.

-• Cave exploring - experience probing the interior of an amazing 9-room cave containing stalactites, stalagmites and banded travertine.
-Minnetonka Cave.
+• Cave exploring – experience probing the interior of an amazing 9-room cave containing stalactites, stalagmites and banded travertine … Minnetonka Cave.
 Imagine three stalagmites over 10 feet high.
 You’ll have to walk though.
 It’s a half-mile hike into this beautiful cave.
 The interior is cool (40° year round).
-And the road to the mouth of the cave is paved.
+The road to the mouth of the cave is paved though.

 Winter Activities

-• Fishing - Just about every year, Bear Lake is covered with ice.
+• Fishing – Just about every year ...
+3 out of 5 ...
+Bear Lake is covered with ice.
 If the lake is open, jigging for trout and whitefish will often let you get your limit.
-And a favorite yearly ritual for some, dip netting for Bonneville cisco.
+And a favorite yearly ritual for some, dip netting for Bonneville Cisco.
 Off Cisco Beach in January during the spawn.

 Raspberry Days

-Every summer during August, the harvest of the luscious local raspberry crop brings visitors from all over the country – and the world - to Bear Lake State Park.
+Every summer during August, the harvest of the luscious local raspberry crop brings visitors from all over the country … and the world … to Bear Lake State Park.
+Sure they have raspberries elsewhere.
+They just seem to taste better up here.

 • craft booths